 All of those features come together to make Super Mario RPG a polished, endearing game that is a blast to play.
 It also has a great look to it, and a wonderfully energetic soundtrack that remains one of my favorites.
 But the 90s were full of solid JRPGs; it took something extra to wiggle its way this far into my heart, which Super Mario RPG most certainly did.
 Looking back, it served as a fitting coda to numerous facets of my gaming youth.
 The SNES was the first gaming console my brother and I had for ourselves, and Super Mario RPG was one of the last great SNES games ever released, mere months before the launch of the Nintendo 64.
 Nintendo’s next console marked the end of not only the SNES era, but the 2D era as well, and Super Mario RPG captured so much of what was great about both.
 The SNES is almost certainly the console that’s had the largest impact on my gaming tastes, and it was dominated by Mario-inspired platformers and Square-developed JRPGs.
 Super Mario RPG, then, was a celebration of everything both Mario and Square.
 To this day it remains one of the few dream crossovers that, quite frankly, doesn’t suck, and it’s hard to imagine a better send-off for possibly the most defining period of my gaming history.

-I picked up a SNES Classic Edition earlier this year, and spent a couple hours revisiting Super Mario RPG.
+I picked up a SNES Classic Edition in early 2018, and spent a couple hours revisiting Super Mario RPG.
 Before then it had probably been at least 15 years since I last touched it, but it all came back in an instant: I was quoting lines of dialogue as if I had just seen them the day before.
 Super Mario RPG is part of my gaming DNA.
 Its music, its characters, its world, its combat; it’s all a part of me in a way that few games are.
 And it wouldn’t even work if it wasn’t an extremely well-made game either.
 Super Mario RPG is the perfect blend of charm and execution, a magical gaming cocktail that feels like home to me, even as it made its own home in my heart.